The SSH Proxy Decryption profile blocks risky SSH sessions

 The firewall doesn’t perform content and threat inspection

 on SSH tunnels (port forwarding).
-However, the firewall distinguishes
+However, the firewall distinguishes between

-and restricts the traffic according to configured security policies.
+the traffic according to configured security policies.

 Unsupported Mode Checks.
 The firewall supports SSHv2.
 If you